JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 ### Advantages
 - Can be accessed over a network, and **mulitple people** can access it at once.
 - **Powerful**, **efficient** and **faster** than flat file databases
-- Searching is faster because of more compex query support using SQL
+- Searching is faster because of more compex query support using SQL.
+Data from related tables can be queried together.
 - Efficient design of **indexing** makes seaching much faster as well
 - Increased security of data - as **user access levels** can be changed and set (eg. teachers can only access students data and not other teachers)
 - Has **referential integrity** (data intergrity) - when changes are made to a specific field these changes are cascaded to any relation/table that also contain that field value